Nerves and cones of free loop-free {\omega}-categories: Pairing of simplices in nerves of cones

 implying that $y$ is degenerate.
 If instead $j>p-1$, we obtain that

 implying that $y$ is degenerate.

 Next, we treat the case $j\geq r$.
 Notice that we have $r \leq j \leq M-2 < M-1 = r +s$, where $s$ is the corank of $d_py$, so that necessarily $s>0$.
 Observe that

-where the equality (*) uses \cref{IteratedSimpIdentities} if $s>1$ and otherwise follows from the fact that $s=1$ implies $j=r$.
+where the equality (*) uses~\cref{IteratedSimpIdentities} if $s>1$ and otherwise follows from the fact that $s=1$ implies $j=r$.
 This entails that $y$ is degenerate, finishing the proof. \end{proof}

-\begin{proof}[Proof of \ref{SuspectFaceTerm}] We know from \cref{SuspectRankSuspectIndex} that the rank of $y$ must be strictly higher than $p$.
+\begin{proof}[Proof of \ref{SuspectFaceTerm}] We know from~\cref{SuspectRankSuspectIndex} that the rank of $y$ must be strictly higher than $p$.
 This implies that, if $y$ is of dimension $M$, then $d_py[M-1]=y[M]$.
-In particular, $y$ hits the terminus if and only if $d_py$ does. \end{proof}
+In particular, $y$ is valued in $D$ if and only if $d_py$ does. \end{proof}

 \begin{proof}[Proof of \ref{SuspectFaceCone}] Assuming that $d_py$ is a conical simplex, we obtain that

 contradicting the assumption that $y$ is a non-degenerate simplex. \end{proof}